 To truly maximize your next camping adventure, you will need to possess a good number of valuable tricks and tips.
 The article that follows is chock full of useful information sure to help make your time in the great outdoors a huge success.
 When you are camping, a necessity for your gear is a survival knife.
 This is the most important part of your camping gear.
 Buy a high quality survival knife, not just the cheapest you can find, your life may depend on it.
+Which is why you should get them from a reliable store for online knives of every style and type.
 These knives are all very similar; they have a long blade serrated on one side and a hollow handle.
 Inside the handle you can carry fishing line, hooks, a compass, and matches as a small survival kit.

 Tips to consider:

 - Take the tent into your yard and set it up before you go on your camping trip.
 Doing this will allow to know ahead of time that all parts you need are there, and it will also help you learn the proper setup of your tent ahead of time.
 You don’t want to waste time at your destination, so this will make you well prepared.

 - Make sure you are aware of what hospitals are close to your campsite and how to get to them.
 While you don’t want to think about anything bad happening on your trip, it is a possibility.
 Certain injuries will necessitate a visit to the doctor, so it is best to know where to go before something happens, and you are in panic mode.

 - Take either a bandanna or handkerchief with you when you go camping.
 A bandana is very versatile and can be used as a blotter, potholder, mini-bag and more.
 Because there are so many versatile uses for them, bringing one or two on each camping trip is a good idea.